yashtazor/Facebook-DG-Hackathon-2k18/README.md

-# Facebook Developer Group Hackathon-2k18
+# Facebook Developer Group Hackathon 2018.

 A simple scientific calculator with a key lock feature which was made during the Facebook Developer Group Hackathon'18.